A complete guide to GRC

 Governance, risk, and compliance (GRC) is an umbrella term that denotes a framework encompassing the approaches, methodologies, and strategies used by organizations to manage GRC endeavors effectively.

-Governance refers to how the administration manages the operations of the organization; risk refers to how the organization identifies, mitigates, and resolves risks that may arise out of operational considerations; and compliance refers to how the organization adheres to industry standards, rules, and regulations.
+Governance refers to how the administration manages the operations of the organization.
+Risk refers to how the organization identifies, mitigates, and resolves risks that may arise out of operational considerations.Compliance refers to how the organization adheres to industry standards, rules, and regulations.

-A GRC framework is necessary from three standpoints:
+A GRC framework is important from three standpoints:

 1. Effective governance